 South Africa is a vibrant city made up of nine provinces.
 It is the only country in the world that features three capital cities.
 Aside from having three capitals, the country also has 11 different official languages.
 Often referred to as the rainbow nation, the country has had its fair share of tribulations leading up to this point.
 As you make your way to the Cape, you will find the southernmost tip of Africa at Cape Point as well as a place where the Atlantic Ocean meets the Indian Ocean.
 The story and history of the country are often represented through its monuments and buildings.
+To enjoy the best of South Africa, consider staying for a few days in one of the top luxury villas or treehouse hotels.
 In this article, we will explore some of the best famous buildings in South Africa.
-Read on!

 On the east coast of South Africa, you will find sunny Durban.
 This coastal city features a tropical climate with abundant vegetation and moderate temperatures.
-As you make your way to the city center, you will see 88 on Field.
+As you make your way to the city center, you will see 88 on Field, one of the best examples of architecture in South Africa.
 This building was constructed in 1985 and features 26 floors.
 It is the tallest structure in the city!
 Designer Helmut Jahn has made it easy for visitors to reach the top—by utilizing one of the eight elevators on-site.
 This glass skyscraper boasts a height of 147 meters (482 ft) and is mainly used as an office and retail space.

 88 on Field